Gcavazo1/QuickToken-Platform/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a proprietary license.
+Purchase of the QuickToken Kit grants you specific rights as outlined below:

+### What You CAN Do:
+- Use the software to create and deploy your own token smart contracts
+- Modify the code for your own personal or commercial projects
+- Deploy tokens created with this software on any compatible blockchain network

+### What You CANNOT Do:
+- Redistribute, resell, or sublicense the QuickToken Kit
+- Remove proprietary notices or labels
+- Create competing products for sale
+- Claim that you created the original QuickToken Kit

+For the complete license terms, please see the [LICENSE](./LICENSE) file included with this software.

+### Commercial Options

+We offer several licensing options to fit different needs:
+- **Standard License**: For individual projects
+- **Developer License**: For multiple projects (up to 5)
+- **Enterprise License**: For unlimited projects and organizations

+For pricing and detailed commercial terms, please see [COMMERCIAL_TERMS.md](./COMMERCIAL_TERMS.md).

 ---

-Created with ❤️ by [Your Name/Company]
+Created with ❤️ by [GigaCode](https://github.com/Gcavazo1) | Gabriel Cavazos

-For support or inquiries, contact: [your email/contact info]
+For support, inquiries, or additional licensing options, contact: contact@gigacode.dev